Eighth Street–New York University station: Later years

+The station's platforms originally could only fit six 67 ft cars.
+In 1926, the New York City Board of Transportation received bids for the lengthening of platforms at nine stations on the Broadway Line, including the Eighth Street station, to accommodate eight-car trains.
+Edwards & Flood submitted a low bid of $101,775 for the project.
+The platform-lengthening project was completed in 1927, bringing the length of the platforms to 535 feet.

 The city government took over the BMT's operations on June 1, 1940.
 The station's overhaul in the late 1960s included extending the station platforms required for 10 car trains, and fixing the station's structure and the overall appearance (including the staircases and platform edges), replacing the original wall tiles, old signs, and incandescent lighting to the 70's modern look wall tile band and tablet mosaics, signs and fluorescent lights.

 In 2001, the station received a state of repairs including upgrading the station for ADA compliance and restoring the original late 1910s tiling, repairing the staircases, re-tiling for the walls, new tiling on the floors, upgrading the station's lights and the public address system, installing ADA yellow safety threads along the platform edge, new signs, and new trackbeds in both directions.

 In 2005, the artwork Tim Snell's Broadway Diary mosaics installed on the station platform wall titles in both directions.